 What is the goal of play therapy?

-The goal of play therapy is to provide a family-centered approach to help your child adjust to hospital care.
+The goal of play therapy is to provide an approach that centers on the family to help your child adjust to hospital care.
 A child life specialist can help meet the emotional needs of children in the hospital by getting to know your child, giving him or her a chance to express himself or herself, and allowing him or her to adjust to being in the hospital through play therapy.
-Parents of infants are offered a chance to learn new skills to comfort their baby and ways they can encourage their baby's continued development while their baby is recovering in the hospital.
+Parents of infants are offered a chance to learn new skills to comfort their baby.
+They are also offered ways they can encourage their baby's continued development while their baby is recovering in the hospital.

 Child life specialists can help your child and the other children in your family with:

 Play activities to prepare your child for medical procedures and learn about his or her surgery.

 Relaxation and pain management skills.